A Guide to Repetitive Strain Injuries – How Much Compensation Can I Claim?

 Jobs at risk of RSI

-There are numerous jobs that can involve a risk of developing an RSI across a whole spectrum of different industries.
+There are numerous jobs that can involve the risk of developing an RSI across a whole spectrum of different industries.

 - Office workers who use computers all day,